Ashgabat

 Project Budget

-The new U.S. embassy in Ashgabat replaces the existing embassy located near the city center and establishes the U.S. Mission in new quarters that meet all Department standards for security and provides efficient and flexible office space for embassy staff and visitors.
-The buildings are designed within the context of Ashgabat, a city of white marble and geometrical architecture style.
+The new U.S. Embassy Ashgabat replaces the existing embassy located near the city center and establishes the U.S. Mission in new quarters that meet security standards and provide functional spaces for visitors and staff.
+The exterior design considers the context of Ashgabat, a city of white marble and geometrical architecture style.
+The interior design emphasizes views and connections to the outdoors through window walls, indoor courtyards, and gardens, creating a connected environment for both embassy staff and visitors.

-Construction of the first phase of the project, which included two Compound Access Pavilions, Staff Diplomatic Housing, Marine Security Guard Quarters, American Community Center, a Utility Building, Support Annex, Garage and Warehouse, provided employed over 300 Turkmen workers.
+Construction of the first phase of the project included two Compound Access Pavilions, Staff Diplomatic Housing, Marine Security Guard Quarters, American Community Center, a Utility Building, Support Annex, Garage and Warehouse.
 Phase 1 was completed and turned over on July 1, 2023.
+The second phase includes the New Office Building and two Access Pavilions, with an estimated 2027 completion.

-The new embassy is a model of environmental stewardship, incorporating advanced energy- and water-efficiency strategies and systems.
-The compound is designed to reduce the demand on local potable water supply systems with installation of low flow plumbing fixtures and other water saving strategies.
-Landscaping features native plantings that require minimal watering.
+A model of building performance optimization, the resilient design reduces risk and operating costs associated with utilities and maintenance while enhancing natural hazards adaptation.
+The embassy is designed to reduce the demand on local potable water supply systems with installation of low flow plumbing fixtures and other water saving strategies.